Texas-Robotics-Academy/markdown/2021/programming_hello.md

 {{ site.data.alerts.note }}
-Remember, this is a relative path, so this literally tells the computer, "Run the HelloWorld that is in this directory."
+This is a relative path, so this literally tells the computer, "Run the HelloWorld that is in this directory."
-{{ site.data.alerts.end }}

-{{ site.data.alerts.callout_synchronize }}
-Many of you will have problems right now, so, we'll synchronize to get everyone through their errors.
 {{ site.data.alerts.end }}

 ## Exercise 3.1: